yihuacheng/GazeTR/README.md

 We recommend you to use **data processing codes** provided in <a href="http://phi-ai.org/GazeHub/" target="_blank">*GazeHub*</a>.
 You can direct run the method' code using the processed dataset.

+*Note: Some people find that the code cannot be opened in their browser.
+Please directly download it and rename it as `xx.py`.
+In fact, the download step will be automatically processed, but the browser may cause this issue.*

 <div align=center> <img src="src/overview.png"> </div>

 ## Requirements